fission/blog.fission.io/README.md

 ### Content

-cd to this directory, and create a new page with `hugo new posts/something.md`.
+Create a new page with `hugo new posts/something.md` and the new page will be created in the content/posts dir.

 Write your post in that new file.
 You can live preview with `hugo serve -D` from the root directory.